FX-Brokers.eu

 Pepperstone

-Founded in Melbourne in 2010, Pepperstone serves EU clients through Pepperstone GmbH, regulated by BaFin (Germany) — widely considered the strictest financial regulator in the EU.
+Founded in Melbourne in 2010, Pepperstone serves EU clients through Pepperstone EU Ltd, regulated by CySEC (licence 388/20).
 The broker offers raw spreads from 0.0 pips on the Razor account, zero minimum deposit, and four platforms: MT4, MT5, cTrader, and TradingView.
-Pepperstone has grown to over 400,000 accounts globally and is recognised for award-winning customer support and BaFin-level regulatory credibility.
+Pepperstone has grown to over 400,000 accounts globally, is recognised for award-winning customer support, and belongs to a group also licensed by the FCA, ASIC and BaFin.

 Side-by-side comparison